 Have questions about Aussie training and care?
 Our Official Ebook Guide was created just for you.
 Details Here...

 To be aware and proactively redirect are keys to successful off leash outings.
 Recall, leave-it and name attention to connect her back to you should be solid.
 An Aussie is not the kind of dog you can just take to the park and forget about.
 When she is bored, she'll create her own fun—if she focuses on the environment, she'll engage with the environment.
 Stay engaged with her, play ball, teach her to jump across logs or target sticks and leaves, play follow the leader and have her chase you, keeping that 30-50 cm personal space in mind, organize a playgroup with dogs that have similar play behaviors.
 She'll learn that you make fun and work happen; that the environment is irrelevant and boring.

 Your Australian Shepherd might naturally rule the other dogs (and cats) in your home as soon as she takes residence and regardless of age.
 Don't let her bully them, and don't let her be bullied by the other dogs to "teach her a lesson".
-Australians are persistent and he won't learn it, will instead redirect aggression.
+Australian Shepherds are persistent and he won't learn it, will instead redirect aggression.
 Instead, step in and, without taking sides, you guessed it, create space.